charlesjavelona/blog/content/posts/2019-08-04-IO-Game-Part-1.md

 #### Table of Contents:
 - 1.)
 Project Overview - A high level overview of the project, including a folder structure.
 - 2.)
-Project Setup - Importan setup and configurations.
+Project Setup - Important setup and configurations.
 - 3.)
 Client Entry Points - `index.html` and `index.js`.
 - 4.)
 Client Networking - Communicating with the server.
 - 5.)
 Client Rendering - Assets such as images, css, etc.. and displaying the game.